marton-nagy-marton/de1_hws_assignments/Term1/README.md

 #### Chart

 The below figure might give us an idea on how the average valence of songs evolved over time (the count of songs has also been plotted to show that data availibility is very much skewed towards more recent songs).
-One of the key message of this chart is that songs tend to less and less positive since the 2008 financial crises.
+One of the key message of this chart is that songs tend to be less and less positive since the 2008 financial crises.

 ***Figure 7: Average valence and song count over time (monthly, with 12-month moving averages)***